This page is a collection of our most frequently asked questions here at Ashland.

 - Between 8 and 9 weeks of age, after we have done our final puppy evaluations and made our selection as to which pup(s) we will be keeping.
 Then WE decide, based on final evaluations of temperament and other characteristics which puppy is best suited for each home on our waiting list.

-We picked our last dog out our self, why can't we pick out our own puppy or get a pick based on where I am in line?
+We picked our last dog out ourselves, why can't we pick out our own puppy or get a pick based on where I am in line?

 - I understand people want to have a "say so" but I do ask for our clients to trust me if you have chosen me as your breeder.
 I (we) help birth each litter, we interact with our pups from the day they are born to the day they leave us.
 We know WHICH puppy is going to make the best pet for a family home, a hunting home or a show home.
 Which puppy is dominant, which is not.
 Of course we take into consideration what you are looking for in a puppy and a future life-long companion.
 We just have reservations about letting inexperienced persons come in and point to a puppy and say "that's the one".
 Our goal is to place our pups into the best suited home, for the relationship between puppy and human to become one that will be happy and last a lifetime, not the human making a decision based on a "certain shade of yellow, or the fact that it was the first puppy to greet you".
 Failure is NOT our goal.
 I do not want to place a puppy and have you call me back a week later saying the pup is too hard to train or that you underestimated the pups demeanor when you picked him out.
 After 30 plus years, I am happy to report that I have NEVER to this day had a client call me up and say "I am not happy with the puppy you picked for us".
 I am sure many have wanted another puppy they seen in the litter because it looked bigger or was more "bubbly" at that moment, but after all was said and done, they have a beautiful dog that they can live with and enjoy for many years.
 As for "picks".
 I don't do "take a number and you get to pick" or "first come, first serve".
 I will leave that method for those that do not know how to evaluate a litter of puppies or are afraid the client will want to return the dog when it doesn't work out.
 After all, I hear it all the time at shows or dog forums....."Well THEY picked their puppy out, so it is a done deal".
 Just so you know, that is not how WE do things here!

-- Whether or not a breeder has one litter or ten, doesn't tell anything at all about that breeder.
+Whether or not a breeder has one litter or ten, doesn't tell anything at all about that breeder.
 Whomever came up with this corny question is either ANTI-breeder or doesn't know Jack about breeding practices!
 What you should be concerned about is HOW the pups are raised, socialized and cared for.
 I know breeders who have one litter every three years and raise them out in a filthy barn, poor socialization, cheap feed and little to no vet care.
 Then I know of breeders who've had several litters in one year that give them 110 percent of their undivided attention, excellent socializing and the absolute best of care.
 We have had 0 litters to as much as four litters in one year.
 It is not about having a litter just to have puppies.
 We plan on puppies when we have the time and dedication that is needed to raise them properly.
 The main reason we produce a litter is for ourselves so we can keep our bloodlines going.
 We keep back puppies from every litter we have.
-Are they keeping pups back?
-If not, perhaps there lies a tale-tale sign of why they breed.
+The REAL questions you need to ask the breeder are: Are you keeping pups back from this breeding?
+If not, perhaps there lies a tale-tale sign of why they breed!

 We want to purchase TWO pups at the same time.